Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Bonding Attractivity

 \section{Bonding Attractivity}

-Element-specific bonding trends are traditionally summarized by electronegativity (EN)\cite{en,en2}, such as the Pauling scale, which was inferred primarily from experimental bond energies across compounds.
+Element-specific bonding trends are traditionally summarized by electronegativity (EN)\cite{en,en2}, such as that represented by the Pauling scale, which was inferred primarily from experimental bond energies across compounds.
 EN captures an element’s tendency to attract electrons.
-Electrons tend to transfer from the elements with weak EN to that with strong EN.
-Inspired by the definition of Pauling EN, using currently released 3{,}665{,}789 bond records (ICOHP values) cross 36{,}377 materials presently available in MattKeyBond, we introduce Bonding Attractivity (BA), denoted as $\eta_A(R,x_A)$.
+Electrons tend to transfer from elements with low EN to those with high EN.
+Inspired by the definition of Pauling EN, using the 3,665,789 bond records (ICOHP values) currently available across 36,377 materials in MattKeyBond, we introduce Bonding Attractivity (BA), denoted as $\eta_A(R,x_A)$.
 Unlike EN, which primarily characterizes the tendency for charge transfer (ionicity), BA complements this classical concept by quantifying the intrinsic capability of an atom to bind with neighbors via covalent-like orbital hybridization (covalency).
-As discussed previously, orbital hybridization plays a decisive role in many physical properties, including inter-atomic force constant, atomic dimerization, and even electron-phonon coupling strength which can influence the electronic transport and superconductivity.
+As discussed previously, orbital hybridization plays a decisive role in many physical properties, including inter-atomic force constants, atomic dimerization, and even electron-phonon coupling strength, which can influence electronic transport and superconductivity.
 Therefore, in addition to providing new insights into structure-bonding relationships, the introduction of BA also enables interpretable property prediction and supports data-driven discovery of functional materials.

 In complex crystal environments, bond strength is influenced by numerous factors, including element identity, bond type, hybridized orbital character, valence state, bond length, and crystal-field effects.
-To obtain a simple, human-readable, yet tractable descriptor, we neglect the dependencies on orbital character and local crystal field but retain bond length $R$ and the atomic valence state $x_A$ as the two dominant variables controlling the BA of atom $A$.
+To obtain a simple, human-readable, yet tractable descriptor, we neglect the dependence on orbital character and local crystal field but retain bond length $R$ and valence state $x_A$ as two dominant variables controlling the BA of atom $A$.

 Analogous to Pauling’s treatment of bond energies\cite{en}, we postulate that the ICOHP between two bonded atoms $A$ and $B$ can be expressed as the product of their respective BAs:

 Here $\eta(R,x) > 0$ has units of eV$^{1/2}$.
 To capture bond-length decay and valence-state modulation, we adopt the exponential form